-Set up a course registration plan that fits you plan for completion.
+Set up a course registration plan that fits your plan for completion.
 Registering for individual courses is possible to do online or may also be done with an ACM advisor.
+Step 5)

 Apply to the MLT program when all admission criteria are met.
 To do this, simply fill out the MLT program specific application.